openedx/XBlock/doc/structure.rst

 Python Structure
 ----------------

-XBlocks are implemented as Python applications, and packaged using standard Python packaging techniques.
-They have Python code, and other file resources, including CSS, Javascript needed to fully render themselves in a browser.
+XBlocks are implemented as Python code, and packaged using standard Python techniques.
+They have Python code, and other file resources, including CSS and Javascript needed to fully render themselves in a browser.

 State